 In an election, if you can tally any subset of the ballots separately and then add those sub-totals together to get the correct winner, the voting method is considered "summable."
 This is a key criteria that is required in order to allow ballots to be tallied (and audited) at the local or precinct level without having to be centralized in one location first.
-It's also key to ensuring that election officials can begin reporting preliminary results as ballots come in, without having to wait until all ballots are in hand.
+It's also key to ensuring that election officials can check their work as they go and begin reporting preliminary results as ballots come in, without having to wait until all ballots have been counted.

 In most elections, ballots are tallied at the county level in batches, and results are reported by precinct.
 For this reason, summability is often referred to as "batch summability" or "precinct summability."

 For voting methods which are not summable, like Ranked Choice Voting (RCV), all ballots, or all ballot data must be centralized and then tallied together.
 Tallying and reporting meaningful results of any subset of ballots is impossible, as breaking the ballots into sets could distort the results by changing the order of candidate elimination or selection.
 This makes it much more difficult for elections officials to check their work and catch errors, such as were made in recent RCV elections in New York City, NY when elections officials accidentally added over 135 thousand ballots to the count without noticing, and in Alameda County, CA, where elections officials did the steps in RCV in the wrong order and certified the wrong winner in one of the races.
 Both of these massive election officiation failures were missed by the election officials but fortunately were caught by others, in one case a candidate, and on the other case by a nonprofit who was conducting data analysis on the election months later.